-Kiho Kang, D.D.S., M.S., D.M.D., FACP is currently an Associate Professor and Interim Program Director of the Advanced Education Program in Prosthodontics and Advanced Dental Technology (ADT) & Research Program.
-He holds dental degrees from Dankook University in South Korea (DDS, 1989) and Tufts University School of Dental Medicine (TUSDM) (DMD, 2002).
-He also received his master’s degree in Oral Biology from Georgia Regents University (GRU) College of Dental Medicine (MS, 1995) and his specialty certificate in Prosthodontics from TUSDM (1998).
+Kiho Kang, D.D.S., D.M.D., M.S., FACP is currently an Associate Professor and Interim Program Director of the Advanced Education Program in Prosthodontics and Advanced Dental Technology (ADT) & Research Program.
+He holds dental degrees from Dankook University in South Korea (D.D.S., 1989) and TUSDM (D.M.D., 2002).
+He also received his master’s degree in Oral Biology from Georgia Regents University (GRU) College of Dental Medicine (M.S., 1995) and his specialty certificate in Prosthodontics from TUSDM (1998).

 She lectures about prosthetic and esthetic dentistry and assists students in the clinic with complex esthetic rehabilitations.